Trevordmaxwell/curly-octo-goggles/docs/theory.md

 ```

 Because the models are randomly initialised, rerunning the validation may not reproduce the exact metric mix, but the saved JSON captures the full history so you can replay promising seeds.

+> Example: on seed 123 the search hits a configuration with a positive Lyapunov check after 11 samples.
+> See `docs/examples/random_search_seed123.json` for the full trace.
+On ten repeated validations of that
+> configuration only ~20 % of runs retained the Lyapunov pass, highlighting how sensitive the CPU setup is
+> to initial conditions.